COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

 \subsection{Ablation Study}

-\subsubsection{Different Teacher \& Student Networks}
+\subsubsection{Different Teacher \& Student Networks.}

-To evaluate the generalizability of COMODO across different models, we conduct experiments using two IMU student models (Mantis \cite{feofanov2025mantis} and MOMENT-small \cite{10.5555/3692070.3692712}) and two video teacher models (VideoMAE-Base-k400\footnote{\url{https://huggingface.co/MCG-NJU/videomae-base-finetuned-kinetics}} \cite{tong2022videomae} and TimeSformer-Base-k400 \cite{bertasius2021space}).
-The results in Table \ref{tab:diff_teacher_student} demonstrate that COMODO consistently improves performance across the vast majority of teacher-student configurations, validating its robustness in different settings.
+To evaluate the generalizability of COMODO across different models, we conduct experiments using two IMU student models (Mantis ~\cite{feofanov2025mantis} and MOMENT-small ~\cite{10.5555/3692070.3692712}) and two video teacher models (VideoMAE-Base-k400~\cite{tong2022videomae} and TimeSformer-Base-k400 ~\cite{bertasius2021space}).
+The results in Table~\ref{tab:diff_teacher_student} reveal that COMODO consistently and substantially outperforms the IMU2CLIP across every teacher-student configuration on all datasets.

-We observe that TimeSformer-Base-k400 generally outperforms VideoMAE-Base-k400, suggesting that a stronger spatio-temporal feature extractor benefits IMU representation learning.
-Similarly, Mantis surpasses MOMENT-small as an IMU student, aligning with its superior standalone performance in Table \ref{tab:results}.
-Notably, COMODO achieves significant gains across all networks, demonstrating its teacher-student model agnosticism and adaptability to various video and time-series \mbox{models}.
+We observe two key trends.
+First, regarding the student models, Mantis consistently proves to be a more capable learner than MOMENT-small, achieving significantly higher performance regardless of the teacher.
+This aligns with its superior standalone results in Table~\ref{tab:results}.
+Second, regarding the video teacher, we observe that both VideoMAE-Base-k400 and TimeSformer-Base-k400 act as highly effective knowledge sources.
+While neither demonstrates universal superiority across all settings, their standalone performances are strong and highly comparable.
+This highlights a crucial strength of our method: COMODO's effectiveness is not contingent on a specific teacher architecture, demonstrating strong model-agnostic capabilities and adaptability to both video and time-series models.
+This is further evidenced by the fact that the combination of the stronger Mantis student with either teacher consistently yields the best and second-best results overall.

+\paragraph{Video Teacher Performance} To contextualize the performance of our IMU-only model, we present the capabilities of the video teacher models in Table~\ref{tab:video_teacher}.
+This serves as a proxy for the intrinsic difficulty of each classification task.
+We report two sets of teacher results: pre-trained models (VideoMAE\(_B\)-k400 and TimeSformer\(_B\)-k400) evaluated by training an SVM classifier on their extracted features, which aligns with the evaluation setting for our student model in the main paper.
+Additionally, we include results for these same models after being supervised fine-tuned on each training dataset \(\dag\), evaluated using their classifier heads setting.

+The analysis reveals that the video teachers achieve near-perfect accuracy on EgoExo4D and MMEA, signifying that the activities in these datasets are highly distinguishable from the visual modality.
+In contrast, the lower scores on Ego4D confirm its greater complexity.
+Impressively, our IMU-only COMODO model successfully closes a significant portion of the modality gap, especially on the more challenging Ego4D dataset.
+On EgoExo4D and MMEA, COMODO's performance is remarkably close to that of its video teachers, demonstrating that our distillation framework effectively transfers rich semantic knowledge from the powerful video modality to the far more lightweight IMU modality in a self-supervised way.